carbon-language/carbon-lang/llvm/docs/CommandGuide/tblgen.rst

 EXIT STATUS
 -----------

-If :program:`xxx-tblgen` succeeds, it will exit with 0.
+If :program:`*-tblgen` succeeds, it will exit with 0.
 Otherwise, if an error occurs, it will exit with a non-zero value.